 It takes time, it takes courage, but if you are reading this already, it means you are halfway there, the main ingredient is WILL, and well, you are here.

 If you have ever read the book The Power of Habit, you will know how habits control almost everything in our lives, unconsciously, but we have to ability to change that.
 It’s not magic, or affirmations, it’s mental processes.

 The other thing that I found extremely useful was the Fast Lane Audio Session.
 A series of audio guides that take you through different specific situations that might trigger your panic.
-For me it was Driving Alone and Letting go of Losing Control.
+For me, it was Driving Alone and Letting goes of Losing Control.

 After following the guides, I was able to understand that because I was having this panic episodes regarding the robbery, then my mind, on top of that, would trigger fears of getting into an accident and me being unable to handle a car by myself.
 So, it was fear on top of fear.

 That pattern of association became clear in my mind and I was able to address it, with time, and eventually get over it.

 Finally, I got to the Anxiety Helix PDF.
 This little book is sort of a map on how fear and anxiety works, and how you can break from it.